narincohen/apache-openshift/README.md

 # Apache docker image

 This Docker image be used for apache multi vhost for openshift.
-This inherits is based on the stretch Debian OS version, with changes made to the configuration to ensure compatibility with the [OpenShift security policy](https://docs.openshift.com/container-platform/3.11/creating_images/guidelines.html).
+This inherits is based on the Debian OS version, with changes made to the configuration to ensure compatibility with the [OpenShift security policy](https://docs.openshift.com/container-platform/3.11/creating_images/guidelines.html).

 If you want to make modifications to the image, your `Dockerfile` should look something like this, ensuring the PHP version is updated in the FROM image descriptor: